 - Although inotropes increase cardiac output, they may also increase mortality due to increased tachycardia and myocardial oxygen consumption leading to arrhythmia and myocardial ischaemia.

-- There is currently no strong evidence to support a distinct inotropic or vasodilator drug-based therapy as best treatment to reduce mortality in haemodynamically unstable patients with cardiogenic shock or low cardiac output complicating acute MI.
+- At present, there are no convincing data supporting any specific inotropic or vasodilating therapy to reduce mortality in haemodynamically unstable patients with cardiogenic shock and low cardiac output.

 Intra-aortic balloon pump (IABP) counterpulsation